viorel-anghel/alert-component-etcd-is-unhealthy/README.md

 ![alert component etcd is unhealthy](alert-component-etcd-is-unhealthy.png?raw=true "alert component etcd is unhealthy")

-Etcd is the Kubernetes database and it holds basically all the information about a Kubernetes cluster.
+Etcd is the Kubernetes database and it holds basically all the cluster information.
+You may backup it and restore a full cluster having only this.
-You may backup and restore a full cluster having only this.
 Fortunatelly, etcd (usually) runs in a HA system with 3 nodes.
 But now we have one of the etcd node down, as can be confirmed with

 ```
 $ kubectl get componentstatus